VHDL/PoC/docs/IPCores/mem/ocram/index.rst

 **Entities**

- * :ref:`IP:ocram_sp` - An on-chip RAM with a single port interface.
+ * :ref:`IP/ocram_sp` - An on-chip RAM with a single port interface.
- * :ref:`IP:ocram_sdp` - An on-chip RAM with a simple dual-port interface.
+ * :ref:`IP/ocram_sdp` - An on-chip RAM with a simple dual-port interface.
- * :ref:`IP:ocram_sdp_wf` - An on-chip RAM with a simple dual-port interface and write-first behavior.
+ * :ref:`IP/ocram_sdp_wf` - An on-chip RAM with a simple dual-port interface and write-first behavior.
- * :ref:`IP:ocram_tdp` - An on-chip RAM with a true dual-port interface.
+ * :ref:`IP/ocram_tdp` - An on-chip RAM with a true dual-port interface.
- * :ref:`IP:ocram_tdp_wf` - An on-chip RAM with a true dual-port interface and write-first behavior.
+ * :ref:`IP/ocram_tdp_wf` - An on-chip RAM with a true dual-port interface and write-first behavior.

 **Simulation Helper**

- * :ref:`IP:ocram_tdp_sim` - Simulation model of on-chip RAM with a true dual port interface.
+ * :ref:`IP/ocram_tdp_sim` - Simulation model of on-chip RAM with a true dual port interface.

 **Deprecated Entities**

- * :ref:`IP:ocram_esdp` - An on-chip RAM with an extended simple dual port interface.
+ * :ref:`IP/ocram_esdp` - An on-chip RAM with an extended simple dual port interface.

 .. toctree::